 Educate yourself about the eventual size of plants before including them in your landscape design.
-Some trees can reach 60 feet tall and wide, making them unsuitable for many home landscapes.
+Some trees can reach 60 feet tall or be several feet wide, making them unsuitable for many home landscapes.
 Others drop leaves, seeds or cones at certain times of the year.
 Root systems could infiltrate sewer or water lines.
 Removing an overgrown tree can be costly, so make the right choice in the first place to save yourself money and headaches.

 You can choose to plant perennial plants (plants that come back every year), annuals (you will have to replace them every year) or a blend of the two.
 Perennials such as lavender and daisy offer a reliable base, and annuals such as petunia or pansy allow you to change colors and flower types every year for a new and exciting look.